Model: Alouette III SA 316B Mk3

 Service Ceiling: 10,500ft

-Alouette “202” joined the Irish Air Corps helicopter Squadron on the 24th March 1972.
+Alouette III “202” joined the Heli Flight of the Irish Air Corps on the 24th March 1972 after her delivery flight from Marignane, France.
 During an operational life spanning over two decades, tasking was destined to include such missions as search & rescue, air ambulance, military support operations and VIP flights.

 202’s flying career came to an abrupt end on the 20th October 1995, after ditching in the county Donegal lake of Lough Eske, whilst on a joint army and police search operation for a missing man, and interrupting a wedding being photograph at the end of the dock.

-Fortunately her crew scrambled clear and 202 was subsequently recovered.
-However plans to return the airframe to flight status came to nothing and she was transferred to the Corps Engineering Wing for use as an instructional airframe, on the 12th January 1996.
+It was decided not to return #202 to flight and she was transferred to the Engineering Wing of the Irish Air Corps as an instructional airframe on the 12th January 1996.

 History of the Alouette III helicopter